-Key guidelines provided by the Personal Information Protection Commission ('PPC'), the regulatory body established pursuant to the APPI responsible for overseeing compliance with the APPI and relevant ministers are listed below; some of these guidelines are subject to 'Q&As' or 'commentaries' which supplement the guidelines with practical guidance.
-The APPI delegates the power to require reports from Personal Information Controller ('PICs') (as defined in section 4 below) to the minister regulating each business sector or designated minister, etc. As such, each ministry provides, jointly with the PPC or individually, guideline(s), Q&As, and commentaries with regard to the relevant business sector.
+Key guidelines provided by the Personal Information Protection Commission ('PPC'), the regulatory body established pursuant to the APPI is responsible for overseeing compliance with the APPI, and relevant ministries are listed below.
+Some of these guidelines are subject to 'Q&As' or 'commentaries' which supplement the guidelines with practical guidance.
+The APPI delegates the power to require reports from Personal Information Controllers ('PICs') (as defined in the section on key definitions below) to the minister regulating each business sector or designated minister, etc. As such, each ministry provides, jointly with the PPC or individually, guideline(s), Q&As, and commentaries with regard to the relevant business sector.

 The following guidelines on the APPI, issued by the PPC, include: